community-z-users/czt/README.txt

 * The CZT font

   There is a CZT font in the <<<CZT_HOME/fonts>>> directory that supports the Z Starndard characters.
-See the
-  {{{font.html} font installation instructions}} for more information on how to install and use the font.
+See fonts/INSTALL.txt on how to install and use the font.